tshrode37/Twitter-Streaming-Football/README.md

         print("Silhouette Coefficient: %0.3f" % metrics.silhouette_score(features, labels))
         print('\n')
 ```
-It should be noted that clustering may take longer for larger sized features.
+It should be noted that clustering may take longer for large amounts of features.
 Also, with more time, scatterplots of the DBSCAN clusters would have been included.
 Finally, with more tweaking, more text cleaning could be perfomered to remove more of the emoji's tweets and "correct" misspelled words.
 With these changes, we may obtain a better representation of clusters within our data.

 ## Resources
 1. Handling streaming errors: https://docs.tweepy.org/en/v3.5.0/streaming_how_to.html